jonasfabian/labeling-tool/README.md

 To start labeling, you first have to register yourself.
 Click on `Login` in the top right corner.
 You should be redirected to the login-page, in which you have to click on register at the bottom of the login-form.
 You should now register yourself.

 # Start Labeling
 After you have registered yourself succesfully, you can start the labeling process.
 Click the menu-icon in the top left corner to expand the sidenav.
-There you will see different features.
+There you will see different tools for labeling.
 You can begin with checking already matched snippets, or edit unprecise snippets.